The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Cohomology of Rapoport-Zink spaces and the Harris-Viehmann Conjecture

-in $\mathrm{Groth}(G(\mathbb{Q}_p) \times W_{E_{\{\mu\}_G}})$.
-The parabolic induction only modifies the $\mathrm{Groth}(G(\mathbb{Q}_p))$ parts of these representations. \end{conjecture} \begin{remark} We need to explain several things in the above conjecture.
+\begin{remark}{ } We need to explain several things in the above conjecture.
 First we explain why the right-hand side is a representation of $W_{E_{\{\mu\}_G}}$, second we check that the conjecture satisfies a transitivity property, and third we give an example justifying the extra character twist appearing in our formulation.
 This twist is not present in the original formulation of the conjecture. \end{remark} We first explain why the right-hand side is a representation of $W_{E_{\{ \mu\}_G}}$.
 We start with a general lemma. \begin{lemma}{ } Suppose a group $\Lambda$ acts on a finite set $S$.
 Suppose further that for each $s \in V$, we attach a vector space $V_s$ and for each $\lambda \in \Lambda$ and $s \in S$ we have an isomorphism

 We suppose further that $i(s, 1)$ is the identity map and that $i(\lambda_1(s),\lambda_2) \circ i(s, \lambda_1)=i(s, \lambda_2\lambda_1)$.
 Then $\bigoplus\limits_{s \in S} V_s$ is naturally a representation of $\Lambda$.